 - Failure to respond to checkpoint blockade therapy or previously responding patients who progress on PD-1/PD-L1 checkpoint blockade therapy.

 - ECOG (Eastern Cooperative Oncology Group) performance status score of 0-1.

-- Presence of a candidate treatment lesion (subcutaneous or nodal lesions are preferable but visceral lesions will be considered) accessible and safe for radiotherapy and serial intralesional injections.
+- Presence of a candidate treatment lesion (subcutaneous, muscular, nodal, or other soft tissue lesions, and other lesions will also be considered with principal investigator [PI] approval) accessible and safe for radiotherapy and serial intralesional injections.

 - Presence of at least one target lesion (distinct from treatment lesion and outside of treatment lesion radiation field) evaluable for response by irRECIST.

 - Absolute neutrophil count (ANC) >= 1,500/mcL (performed within 10 days of treatment initiation).